starknet-io/starknet.js/www/versioned_docs/version-4.22.0/guides/use_ERC20.md

 ## ETH token is an ERC20 in Starknet

 In opposition with Ethereum, the ETH token is an ERC20 in Starknet, as all other tokens.
-In all networks, it's ERC20 contract address is :
+In all networks, it's ERC20 contract address is:

 ```typescript
 const addrETH = "0x049d36570d4e46f48e99674bd3fcc84644ddd6b96f7c741b1562b82f9e004dc7";